jsxc/xmpp-cloud-auth/README.md

 that new applications should pick the line-based protocol instead of the `ejabberd` length-prefixed protocol. (*Prosody* `mod_auth_external.lua` calls the protocol `generic` as well.)

+If only a single (API secret, API url) tuple is defined (the one in the configuration file or on the command line), then this one will be used for all requests.
+If additional per-domain-configuration entries are given (via the `-p` option), then if the domain equals one in this per-domain configuration, the parameters there will take precedence over the global, fallback tuple.
+You generally will only need this if you operate a single XMPP server providing service to multiple cloud instances.

 ## Commands
 When using `xmpp-cloud-auth.py` in `-t` mode (reading commands from stdin), the following commands are recognized: